 Array Technologies, Inc. (ARRY) Stock Sinks As Market Gains: Here's Why

-Market participants will be closely following the financial results of Array Technologies, Inc. in its upcoming release.
+Analysts and investors alike will be keeping a close eye on the performance of Array Technologies, Inc. in its upcoming earnings disclosure.
+The company's earnings report is set to go public on February 27, 2024.
 The company's earnings per share (EPS) are projected to be $0.11, reflecting a 10% increase from the same quarter last year.
-At the same time, our most recent consensus estimate is projecting a revenue of $319.3 million, reflecting a 20.59% fall from the equivalent quarter last year.
+In the meantime, our current consensus estimate forecasts the revenue to be $319.3 million, indicating a 20.59% decline compared to the corresponding quarter of the prior year.

-Investors might also notice recent changes to analyst estimates for Array Technologies, Inc. These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Investors might also notice recent changes to analyst estimates for Array Technologies, Inc. These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 5.05% decrease.
-At present, Array Technologies, Inc. boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 4.2% decrease.
+Currently, Array Technologies, Inc. is carrying a Zacks Rank of #3 (Hold).

-Investors should also note Array Technologies, Inc.'s current valuation metrics, including its Forward P/E ratio of 10.98.
-This indicates a discount in contrast to its industry's Forward P/E of 11.19.
+Looking at valuation, Array Technologies, Inc. is presently trading at a Forward P/E ratio of 11.34.
+This valuation marks no noticeable deviation compared to its industry's average Forward P/E of 11.34.

-We can also see that ARRY currently has a PEG ratio of 0.23.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Solar industry had an average PEG ratio of 1.35 as trading concluded yesterday.
+It's also important to note that ARRY currently trades at a PEG ratio of 0.24.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The average PEG ratio for the Solar industry stood at 1.4 at the close of the market yesterday.

 The Solar industry is part of the Oils-Energy sector.
-With its current Zacks Industry Rank of 184, this industry ranks in the bottom 27% of all industries, numbering over 250.
+This industry, currently bearing a Zacks Industry Rank of 115, finds itself in the top 46% echelons of all 250+ industries.